awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 **IP addresses and NAT**
 To enable communication over the internet for IPv4, your instance must have a public IPv4 address or an Elastic IP address that's associated with a private IPv4 address on your instance\.
 Your instance is only aware of the private \(internal\) IP address space defined within the VPC and subnet\.
 The internet gateway logically provides the one\-to\-one NAT on behalf of your instance, so that when traffic leaves your VPC subnet and goes to the internet, the reply address field is set to the public IPv4 address or Elastic IP address of your instance, and not its private IP address\.
 Conversely, traffic that's destined for the public IPv4 address or Elastic IP address of your instance has its destination address translated into the instance's private IPv4 address before the traffic is delivered to the VPC\.

 To enable communication over the internet for IPv6, your VPC and subnet must have an associated IPv6 CIDR block, and your instance must be assigned an IPv6 address from the range of the subnet\.
 IPv6 addresses are globally unique, and therefore public by default\.

-In the following diagram, Subnet 1 in the VPC is a public subnet\.
-It's associated with a custom route table that points all internet\-bound IPv4 traffic to an internet gateway\.
-The instance has an Elastic IP address, which enables communication with the internet\.
+In the following diagram, the subnet in Availability Zone A is a public subnet\.
+The route table for this subnet has a route that sends all internet\-bound IPv4 traffic to the internet gateway\.
+The instances in the public subnet must have public IP addresses or Elastic IP addresses to enable communication with the internet over the internet gateway\.
+For comparison, the subnet in Availability Zone B is a private subnet because its route table does not have a route to the internet gateway\.
+Instances in the private subnet can't communicate with the internet over the internet gateway, even if they have public IP addresses\.

-![\[Using an internet gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/case-1.png)
+![\[Using an internet gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/internet-gateway-basics.png)

 To provide your instances with internet access without assigning them public IP addresses, you can use a NAT device instead\.
 A NAT device enables instances in a private subnet to connect to the internet, but prevents hosts on the internet from initiating connections with the instances\.
-For more information, see [NAT devices for your VPC](vpc-nat.md)\.
+For more information, see [Connect to the internet or other networks using NAT devices](vpc-nat.md)\.

 **Internet access for default and nondefault VPCs**
 The following table provides an overview of whether your VPC automatically comes with the components required for internet access over IPv4 or IPv6\.